 Definition of combodraw

-A combodraw is an expression more often used in Omaha than a Hold’em (although it is still used in Hold’em).
-The reason being that all in is more common in Omaha than in Hold’em.
-If, for example, two Omaha players play against each other on a flop A-8-9 with two spades and one has AAxx and the other has JTxx with two spades, we would say that there was an all in "top set versus a combodraw".
-What we mean by combodraw is a multitude of combinations of turn and river that can help the player with JTxx.
-In this case, all flops, Qs and spades will give the best hand to the player with a combodraw.
+A combodraw is a term used more often in Omaha than in Hold'em (although it is still used in Hold'em).
+The reason is that all-ins are more common in Omaha than in Hold'em.
+If, for example, two Omaha players face off on an A-8-9 flop with two spades and one has AAxx and the other has JTxx with two spades, we would say that there has been a "top set versus combo draw" all in.
+What we mean by combodraw is a multitude of turn and river combinations that can help the player with JTxx.
+In this case, all 7s, Qs and spades could give the player with a combodraw the best hand.

-Poker players highly value ready-made hands (such as AAxx in the example above).
-And they're right, of course, because they are very strong hands, but some combodraws are stronger than some ready-made hands.
-Let's take an example of a Hold’em and a flop 8-9-A with two diamonds.
+Poker players value ready-made hands (like AAxx in the above example) very much.
+And they are right of course because they are very strong hands, but some combodraws are stronger than some ready-made hands.
+Let's take an example of Hold'em and an 8-9-A flop with two diamonds.
 One player has a ready-made hand with AK (top pair, top kicker) and the other player has a combodraw (JT in diamonds).
-If both players go all in on the flop, who will win the pot most often in the long run?
-The player with the JT in diamonds will win the pot 56% of the time against 44% for his opponent!
+If both players go all in on the flop, who will win the pot more often in the long run?
+The player with JT in diamonds will win the pot 56% of the time compared to 44% for his opponent!